davidkhala/fabric-common/README.md

 - level db navigator(https://github.com/Level/level or https://github.com/syndtr/goleveldb) and richQuery for leveldb
 - peer leveldb analyzer
 - 1.4 operation enhance:
-The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
 Metrics can also be pushed to StatsD.
 - NodeOUs enable
 - dig into block event:
         Dave Enyeart: The block event includes the full transactions of the block, including the read/write sets, which in the case of private data includes the hashes of the private key/values.